http_request operation

 Examples

-This example demonstrates most parameters described of the http_request
+This example demonstrates most parameters described of the http_request operations.
+It creates customers in a Bigcommerce e-commerce system

 from an input table by executing a POST API call for each customer and parses the response of each call to store the newly generated customer IDs.